EverlastingBugstopper/binary-install/packages/binary-install/README.md

 #### Overriding the base install directory

 You may want to override the base installation directory.
-To do so, you can pass a third parameter to the `Binary` constructor to specify `installDirectory`, like so:
+To do so, you can pass a fourth parameter to the `Binary` constructor to specify `installDirectory`, like so:

 ```javascript
   return new Binary("my-binary", "https://example.com/my-binary/macos-arm/v1.0.0.tar.gz", "v1.0.0", {